 To optimize the thermal exchange, a layer of thermal conductive material (Cho-Term) was placed both between the crate and the fixture, and between the fixture and the cold plate.
 The crate was covered with MLI, to avoid thermal dispersion and to reproduce the flight conditions.
 Several PT100 thermal sensors were positioned in the chamber and on the electronics under test, to monitor the temperature variation in the chamber and at each board's location.
+The nominal temperature profile specified for the test is shown in figure 11.
+For the definition of the temperatures, see again table 1.

 In order to start the first hot-storage phase, the pressure measured inside the chamber had to be below 10^{-4} hPa.
 The first switch-on operation could not start before the pressure had reached 10^{-5} hPa.
-The stabilization time was defined by the condition that the measured temperature T remained stable and within 1°C from the nominal temperature t for at least 1 hour, i.e. $|\Delta T|/\Delta t < 1°C/$ hour for at least 1 hour.
+The stabilization time was defined by the condition that the measured temperature T remained stable and within 1°C from the nominal temperature t for at least 1 hour, i.e. $|\Delta T|/\Delta t < 1^{\circ}C/$ hour for at least 1 hour.

-Figure 10 shows the pressure profile measured in the chamber during the test.
-The temperature profile, as measured at three of the UG boards in the crate, is shown in figure 11.
+Figure 12 shows the pressure profile measured in the chamber during the test.
+The temperature profile, as measured at three of the UG boards in the crate, is shown in figure 13.